junxit/us-congress-bills-111/metadata.md

 - 2009-11-04 — Proposed amendment SA 2715 withdrawn in Senate. (consideration: CR S11077)
 - 2009-11-04 — Proposed amendment SA 2716 withdrawn in Senate. (consideration: CR S11077)
 - 2009-11-04 — Senate amendment agreed to: Amendment SA 2712 agreed to in Senate by Unanimous Consent.
+- 2009-11-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2009-11-05 — Cleared for White House.
+- 2009-11-05 — Considered as unfinished business. (consideration: CR H12395-12396)
+- 2009-11-05 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+3548.
+- 2009-11-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-05 — Mr. Rangel moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H12381-12390)
+- 2009-11-05 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays (2/3 required): 403 - 12 (Roll No. 859). (text as House agreed to Senate amendment: CR H12381-12384)
+- 2009-11-05 — Presented to President.
+- 2009-11-05 — Presented to President.
+- 2009-11-05 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays (2/3 required): 403 - 12 (Roll No. 859).(text as House agreed to Senate amendment: CR H12381-12384)
+- 2009-11-06 — Became Public Law No: 111-92.
+- 2009-11-06 — Became Public Law No: 111-92.
+- 2009-11-06 — Signed by President.
+- 2009-11-06 — Signed by President.